vazco/meteor-universe-i18n/README.md

 Translations in a translation file can be namespaced (depending on where they are located).
 A namespace can be set up only for a whole file, yet a file as such can add more deeply embedded structures.

+*Tip: A good practise is using PascalCase for naming of namespaces and for leafs use camelCase.
+This helps protect against conflicts namespace with string

 #### Translation in packages

 For example, translations files in packages are by default namespaced by their package name.